yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-vpc-setup.md

 ## Before you begin

-Before setting up the VPC network, you will need the following:
+Before setting up the VPC network, you'll need the following:

 - The CIDR block you want to use for your VPC.